rfeinman/pyBPL/README.md

 ```
 python demo_generate_character.py
 ```
+At the moment, the program will simply generate the type and exit, as there is no way to visualize the type.

 ### Optimize character type
 You can generate a character type and then optimize its parameters to maximize